 Woman Speaker Shortage

-Susan Danziger, the Founder and CEO of Ziggeo, offers up a frank observation in a recent blog post: Spotlighting Females at Conferences: A Mandate for Change.
-She noticed
+Susan Danziger, the Founder and Board Member of Ziggeo, offers up a frank observation in a recent blog post: Spotlighting Females at Conferences: A Mandate for Change.

 She’s noticed that at virtually every event, women have been missing from the list of speakers.